 “…a better hope is introduced, through which we draw near to God.” – Hebrews 7:19

 If there has ever been a season in my own lifetime when hope is and will remain a premium, it is the here and now.
 Darkness is encroaching and many are living with a sense of foreboding concerning what is to come.
 We have political upheaval around the globe which is directly collected to the fragility of the global economy.
 Don’t you sense that we are just a few moves away from a potential global economic collapse?
 If that occurs, many people’s hope is going to swirl down the drain.
 We have civil unrest here in America with racial clashes, moral sabers being rattled, clear lines being divided between the culture and the Church and a general sense among the young Americans that there is little which holds true meaning anymore.
 I am not sure how anyone who is informed could say that they are encouraged about things here.
 Yet, the followers of Jesus have had a better hope introduced and it is in this hope that we draw near to God and find our peace.

-This day is promised.
-This day is imminent.
-This day is pregnant with hope – the blessed hope and glorious appearing of Jesus Christ.
-That is why our gathering today is not a religious exercise but, instead, a rejoicing exclamation of our joy, peace, love and hope in a King who has made this world as nothing to us.
-Bring that confidence and hope with you when you enter the doors of wherever you gather to worship today.
+That coming day is promised.
+That coming day is imminent.
+Therefore, this present day is pregnant with hope – the blessed hope of the glorious appearing of Jesus Christ.
+That is why our gatherings on Sundays are not a religious exercise but, instead, a rejoicing exclamation of our joy, peace, love and hope in a King who has made this world as nothing to us.
+Bring that confidence and hope with you when you enter the doors of wherever you gather to worship each week.
 Chances are, someone will be there who has forgotten the reason we come.
 Reflect hope to them.
-We all need reminding.